Best Grocery Credit Cards in Canada

 $80,000 personal or $150,000 household

-Obviously, the best overall grocery credit card has to be the one that earns you solid rewards on your grocery purchases at most grocery retailers.
+Obviously, the best overall grocery credit card has to be the one that:

-Since every networks’ qualifying grocery stores differ, for the best overall grocery credit card, we have to consider the card with the best base reward rate that’s also issued by a network accepted by most retailers.
+Since every networks’ qualifying grocery stores differ, for the best overall grocery credit card, we have to consider the card with the best reward rate at the majority of stores.

-In that case, allow us to introduce our winner: the Rogers Red World Elite Mastercard.
+In that case, allow us to introduce our winner: the MBNA World Elite Mastercard.

 Best Grocery Credit Cards for Loblaws and Affiliated Stores